 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated financial statements of the current year.
-These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+We have determined that there are no key audit matters to communicate in our report.